kunal-o-0/HorizontalBarGraph/README.md

 ## Wrapping-up :scroll:

 **As you have approached here, I want to thank you for reaching out here.
-Have a great and prosperous life ahead!! :heart: :smiley:**
+Have a great and prosperous life ahead!! :orange_heart: :smiley:**